 The Breathe Network strives to provide holistic, innovative resources for survivors of sexual violence, and also promote therapeutic work happening at other local, national and international non-profit organizations to address sexual violence.
 We also strive to bring the latest literature and information from renowned experts on different healing modalities.

 We encourage our practitioners to offer sliding scale services to make information about holistic healing and resources for such treatment accessible to all survivors.
-We provide local communities with interactive, educational opportunities to learn more about the specialized treatments offered by the practitioners connected to our network.
+We provide training for healing arts practitioners in techniques and modifications to increase trauma-sensitivity in their modality and we offer local communities interactive, educational opportunities to learn more about the specialized treatments offered by our team of healers.

 Support The Breathe Network

 Your support provides valuable resources that assist us in accommodating survivors at any stage in their healing journey.
 Contributions strengthen our efforts to educate the broader community about the layered impacts of sexual violence & the innate capacity for resilience that can be tapped through holistic arts, and enhances our ability to provide leadership in innovative approaches to transcending the trauma of sexual violence.